XiaoMigros/msc-score-duration/README.md

 - 1.0.1: Initial functional release

 ## Installation
-Unzip the latest release and move 'Score Duration.qml' to MuseScore's plugins folder.
+Unzip the latest release and move the folder 'Score Duration' to MuseScore's plugins folder.

 For more help installing this plugin, visit [this page](https://musescore.org/en/handbook/3/plugins#installation).